EMA Resources

 In this analysis, for example a DC-to-DC convertor’s dual role would be recognized, both as a load to the main supply net and the origin (supply) of the power net produced at its output.
 Leveraging the PCB model as a SPICE model, external circuit elements like switches, resistors, and transistors can be included, allowing simulation of the system itself.
 Extending system-level checks to include device SPICE models extends both the checking and display capability beyond individual nets to the system.
 This enables “sizing” and capacity checks to encompass device selection and verification in addition to the checks performed on the etch alone.

-PDN Pressure is Not Going Away
+Power Delivery Network Analysis: Pressure is Not Going Away

 Although we can’t predict what technologies will drive product direction in any hardware sector, it’s safe to say there is little desire for bigger, slower, less efficient anything.
-Therefore, both Miniaturization and Performance will continue to be prominent and they have their sights on all that “extra power plane copper”.
+Therefore, both Miniaturization and Performance will continue to be prominent, and they have their sights on all that “extra power plane copper”.

 LinkedIn